joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/27/us/politics/fbi-arrest-cia-official-gold-bars.html

 **Pope Leo’s A.I.
 Vision Might Not Be Strange Enough**\
-`He is both a critic and a normalizer of the technology.`\
+`He is both a critic and a normalizer of artificial intelligence.`\
 https://www.nytimes.com/2026/05/27/opinion/pope-leo-ai-encyclical.html

 **Why Democrats Think They Can Flip Texas**\